-Edit Animated GIF Images Frame by Frame with GIF Maker - Digital Inspiration
+Edit Animated GIF Images Frame by Frame with GIF Maker

-For short screencast videos (1 & 2), I prefer using GIF animation over Flash because GIFs can be inserted just like JPEGs and are more likely to get noticed by people who read content inside news readers.
+For short screencast videos (1 & 2), I prefer using GIF animation over YouTube videos as GIFs can be inserted just like JPEG images and are more likely to get noticed by people who read content inside news readers.

 Now creating a brand new GIF slideshow from photographs and screenshots is easy but to edit GIFs, you would need GIF Make.